British Values Intent:

 Tolerance of the those of different faiths and beliefs

 Strongly related to the idea of mutual respect is the concept of tolerance of those who have different beliefs.
 This is vital at the Rochester Grammar School as we take enormous pride in the different cultures and backgrounds that encompass our community.
 Students often take a lead in initiatives to promote this tolerance, with examples including the Multicultural Week that culminates with the Multicultural Fashion Show, where students from different backgrounds share, and even teach, aspects of their respective cultures from language to cuisine.
-More regularly, there are student led clubs to promote issues and allow safe discussion of beliefs, such as SAGA.
+More regularly, there are student led clubs to promote issues and allow safe discussion of beliefs, such as SAGA, (Straight and Gay Association).
 The weekly assemblies are often focused on issues related to tolerance, such as those for Holocaust Memorial Day or Black History Month.
 Student tolerance of other cultures is also promoted through school visits to different countries where they can experience such cultures.
 Examples of such visits include language exchanges to Germany, residential visits to Japan and Poland and, almost certainly most dramatically, the World Challenge expedition.
+The RGS Multicultural Calendar allows us to celebrate and mark important dates for those in our school community.

 As with the other aspects of British Values, tolerance is also taught through the curriculum.
 Probably the most obvious place for it is in the Religious Studies curriculum, where students examine ideas from different religions, and Geography, with its focus on cultures from around the world.
 However, the respect for different values and cultures is addressed through all aspects of the curriculum including the arts, History and the sciences.
 Moreover, tolerance is promoted in every lesson that students attend, where students are taught to listen to each others’ different opinions on the topics being taught with respect.